polizoto/find-an-author/README.md

 - FINALLY I want to know others peoples ratings and reviews of the book

 ## Acceptance Criteria
+- Use a CSS framework other than bootstrap
+- Be deployed to GitHub Pages
+- Be Interactive
+- Use at least two server-side APIs
+- Does not use alerts, confirms, or prompts
+- Use client-side storage to store persistent data
+- Be responsive
+- Have a polished UI
+- Clean repository
+- Quality README

 ## Changes Committed
 - Updated Title